 Dallas convention center readies to house immigrant teens

-A convention center in downtown Dallas was expected to open Wednesday to house up to 3,000 migrant teenagers as the federal government grapples with a surge of migrants at the U.S.-Mexico border.
+“The Biden Administration is completely not prepared for the number of children coming across this border,” Abbott said.

+The head of the Department of Homeland Security pushed back against Republican criticism of the Biden administration’s border policies, refusing to say that the surge of migrant children entering the United States is a “crisis.”

-Gov. Greg Abbott planned Wednesday to visit the Kay Bailey Hutchinson Convention Center, which will be used for up to 90 days, according to a memo obtained by The Associated Press that was sent Monday to members of the Dallas City Council.
+Kay Bailey Hutchinson Convention Center in Dallas will be used for up to 90 days, according to a memo obtained by The Associated Press that was sent Monday to members of the Dallas City Council.

 Federal agencies will use the facility to house boys ages 15 to 17, according to the memo.